jorgelbg/jorgelbg.github.io/content/posts/logs-metrics-for-small-data.md

 replicating a similar setup on my laptop wasn’t that difficult.
 Docker and the fact that Elastic provides all its products as Docker images was a blessing.

-I only needed to send the logs into Elasticsearch.
-Then search the desired information using Kibana.
+I only needed to send the logs to Elasticsearch, then search the desired information using Kibana.

 I used Logstash to ingest the logs, you need to figure out how you want your